Shankar Nag: Acting and directing

-Following the modest success of Ondanondu Kaladalli and the critical accolades he won, Nag appeared in other films.
+Following the modest success of Ondanondu Kaladalli and the critical accolades he garnered, Nag started appearing in mainstream films.
 Seetharamu, Auto Raja and Preethi Madu Thamashe Nodu were amongst his early movies.
 He eventually became known for his action films, and while he had never undergone any martial arts training, he earned the nickname "Karate King".
+Some of his popular commercial movies as an actor include Nyaya Ellide, Nyaya Gedditu, Gedda Maga, Sangliyana, S. P. Sangliyana Part 2 and C.B.I.
+Shankar.
+He formed a popular pair with top actress Bhavya who acted with him in 11 films.

-He also made his directorial debut with Minchina Ota, one of the earliest heist movie in Kannada cinema.
+Nag made his directorial debut with Minchina Ota, one of the earliest heist movies of Kannada cinema.
 This won him seven state awards, including that for best film.
 Janma Janmada Anubandha and Geetha followed.
 There was no looking back after that.

-Some of his most popular commercial movies as an actor include Nyaya Ellide, Nyaya Gedditu,Gedda Maga, Sangliyana and S. P. Sangliyana Part 2 and C.B.I.
-Shankar.
-He formed a popular pair with top actress Bhavya who acted with him in 11 films.

-His directorial ventures include Accident, which won many state and national awards, Ondu Muttina Kathe, which was loosely based on John Steinbeck's novel The Pearl), Nodi Swamy Navirodu Hige, Lalach and Hosa Theerpu, which was a remake of Dushman.
+His directorial ventures include Lalach (Hindi remake of Minchina Ota), Hosa Theerpu (remake of Dushman), Nodi Swamy Navirodu Hige, Ondu Muttina Kathe (loosely based on John Steinbeck's novel The Pearl) and the critically acclaimed Accident, which won many state and national awards.

 Television and theatre

 In 1987, Nag directed the Doordarshan series Malgudi Days, which was based on a collection of short stories by R.K.
 Narayan.
 The series featured Vishnuvardhan and Anant Nag, with music by was composed by L. Vaidyanathan.
 The series was shot in Agumbe, Shimoga district, Karnataka.
 Nag went to direct another teleserial, Swami, in the same year.
 Malgudi Days has been rated as one of the finest serials ever to be made in the history of Indian television.

 He anchored the Parichaya program on DD1-Kannada, in its starting days.
 Nag retained an interest in theatre.
 His brother Anant Nag and he founded Sanket, an amateur theatre group, which still produces plays.
 His first directorial effort in Kannada theatre was Anju Mallige by Girish Karnad.
 He continued with productions like Barrister, Sandhya Chhaya.
 He was later joined by T. N. Narasimhan, who wrote and co-directed Nodi Swamy Navirodu Hige which had, apart from himself, his wife Arundhati Nag and Ramesh Bhat in the cast.